home-assistant/home-assistant.io/source/_posts/2020-09-16-supervisor-joins-the-party.markdown

 Last year we introduced a new DNS backend based on [CoreDNS][coredns].
 This year, we’ve extended our DNS plugin with mDNS support and are forwarding all multicast traffic from mDNS onto the Supervisor’s internal network.

-This means we now have support for `.local” domains everywhere and it is transparent throughout the whole system, including Home Assistant and all add-ons.
+This means we now have support for `.local` domains everywhere and it is transparent throughout the whole system, including Home Assistant and all add-ons.

 <blockquote>
    "It’s not DNS.
 There’s no way it’s DNS.
 It was DNS. - anonymous